François de Scépeaux

 François de Scépeaux de Vieilleville (1509 – 30 November 1571), lord of Vieilleville, 1st comte of Durtal, was a French governor, diplomat, ambassador, conseillé du roi and marshal.
 During his career, he would serve four French kings.
 He fought throughout the later years of the Italian Wars, acquiring for himself the key frontier governorship of Metz in 1553.
 Under King Charles IX he would be elevated to marshal and would serve the crown in the early religious wars, increasingly in the role of peacemaker and diplomat, though with scattered military service as with the recapture of Le Havre in 1563.
 He died in 1571, shortly before France would be shaken by the St Bartholomew's Day Massacre.

 Early life and family

-François de Scépaux de Vielleville, was born in 1509 to his father Seignory René de Scépeaux de Vieilleville and mother Marguerite de La Jaille.
+François de Scépaux de Vielleville, was born in 1509 to his father seigneur René de Scépeaux de Vieilleville and mother Marguerite de La Jaille.
 He was eldest to his sister named Françoise, and grandson of his namesake François de Scépeaux, chamberlain of King Charles VIII.

 In his youth he served as page d'honneur, then as baker to Louise of Savoy, mother of King Francis I.